diyscif/diyscif/scif-thesis.md

 try to build a staff of long-term, trustworthy workers or contract a company that is certified to do so, through, for example, the ISO/IEC 27001 standard.
 Video surveillance during the construction phase can also help supplement monitoring efforts when CSTs are not available.
-However, it requires constant attention and responsiveness, just like any non-technological security measure.
-Threats from construction personnel can also further be mitigated by careful inspection after each construction phase's completion, as well as [bug sweeping](#bug-sweeping) and performance testing before commissioning of the SCIF.
+However, video surveillance is not a magic silver bullet.
+It requires constant attention and responsiveness, just like any non-technological security measure.
+Threats from construction personnel can also further be mitigated by careful inspection after each construction phase's completion, as well as [_bug sweeping_](#bug-sweeping) and performance testing before commissioning of the SCIF.

-Even with thorough security mitigations and background checking, the human factor as an inside threat remains one of the most sensitive areas and the hardest to defend against.
+Even with thorough security mitigations and background checking in place, the human factor as an inside threat remains one of the most sensitive areas and the hardest to defend against.

 #### Site Perimeter